denybear/syntwo/README.md

 * control on general volume and BPM
 * control on each channel's volume
 * ability to set marks in song
 * dynamic tap tempo to adjust midi file rhythm to a playing of a live band

+however, this comes with a price : boocli is not supported anymore in this version.
+Use synthi if you want to use boocli and synthi at the same time.